100101011110101101101110110000000000010/Python-Files/README.md

 - time: Provides functions for working with time, including retrieving the current time, pausing execution, and formatting time data.
 - subprocess: Allows to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
 - platform: Access various platform-specific parameters and functions to identity the operating system the script is operating on.
+- tkinter : **pip install tk** : Allows for the easiest creation of Graphic User Interfaces (GUI)
+- pypng : **pip install pypng** : Pure Python implementation for reading and writing PNG files, and allowing the ability to create and manipulate PNG images easily.
+- logging : **pip install logging** : Flexible framework for tracking and recording log messages, monitoring, and troubleshooting.

 ## Library Usage